 DefinitionThis section has been translated automatically.

-Atrophy is also observed in lichen planus infestation of the nails up to complete nail loss.
+Atrophies are also observed in lichen ruber infestation of the nails up to complete loss of the nails.

 Clinical featuresThis section has been translated automatically.

-Mostly few, centrally sunken, 0.2-0.5 cm, but also brownish, occasionally bluish lesions confluent to larger anular plaques with atrophic parchment-like surface.
+Mostly few, centrally sunken, 0.2-0.5 cm, but also confluent into larger anular plaques, brownish, occasionally bluish lesions with atrophic parchment-like surface.
 Loss of hair and follicular ostia.

 You might also be interested in